 Rekordbox DJ has opened up DJs to have an alternative.
 One that’s crafted for even tighter integration with Pioneer DJ gear.
 The software is powerful, full-featured, and continues to receive regular updates.
 Its origins as a music library management tool also make it easy to prepare and manage your music collection.

 While I’m a big fan of both Serato and Traktor I’m glad to see Rekordbox doing well.
 Luckily, the relationship between Pioneer and Serato remains strong.
-In fact, our choice for the best Serato DJ controller is a Pioneer model.
 The result has been a new generation of controllers that offer DJs the greatest choice in both hardware and software.
 In my eyes the more choice the better.

 The Club Equipment Standard